Ridhwana/rails/guides/source/caching_with_rails.md

 Caching means storing content generated during the request-response cycle and reusing it when responding to similar requests.
-It avoids doing an expensive operation more than  - think of it like saving the result of something expensive so you can look it up later instead of recomputing it.
+It avoids doing an expensive operation more than once - think of it like saving the result of something expensive so you can look it up later instead of recomputing it.

 Caching is one of the most effective ways to boost an application's performance.